Tanya-mudgal/github-demo/README.md

 # github-demo
-This is demo of git and github for practice
+This is demo of git and github for practice.